Alex-J-Fox/ra1nsn0w/README.md

 ***First things first.***

-You don't need any dylibs.
+You don't need any dylibs for this.

 ---